onequbit/PythonStuff/README.md

 # PythonStuff
-random python scripts that are almost entirely not useless
+random python scripts that are almost entirely not useless (to me)